UCSD-Historical-Enrollment-Data/webreg_scraper/README.md

 Where the cookies are your authentication cookies (which you can find by looking at the cookie options in the header of any WebReg API request under the `Network` tab in Developer Tools).

 Once created, you're able to use the various wrapper functions.
 Some useful examples are shown below (note that `w` refers to the declaration above).
+Note that the return values may be slightly outdated, but the usage of the functions should remain the same.

 ### Check Login Status
 You can check to see if you are logged in (i.e. if the wrapper can actually perform any useful requests).